macadmins/ddm_testing/README.md

 # ddm_testing
 Follow the directions below for getting started with your MAOS-hosted ddm test server

+> 🚨🚨🚨 This is NOT a secure setup.
+Only use machines where you won't lament losing data 🚨🚨🚨

 ### Initial setup
 For the initial setup, create a working directory in your favorite location and clone the repos shown below